lukas-kratochvil/mafil-proband-safety-questionnaire/README.md

 The backend and frontend `package.json` and the source code directory are mapped as volumes in the corresponding container filesystem.

-Only `node_modules` aren't mapped to Docker containers due to potential platform-specific code.
+Only `node_modules` are not mapped to Docker containers due to potential platform-specific code.
 So they must be installed and updated separately on a local machine and in the `server` and `web` Docker containers.

 To install or update Node packages run the command:
 ```